Updated: 6/2/2022 | Porto Travel Guide

 #6 Climb the Clérigos Church and the Bell Tower

-We did not climb the tower because we were short on time, but it’s a great place to see the sunset.
+We did not climb the tower because we were short on time, but it’s a great place to catch a sunset.
 You can also take awesome photos of the tower from across the street at the public park.

 #7 Visit the Livraria Lello Bookstore